ucl-codec/cloud_infrastructure/docs/user_guide/user_guide.md

-# User guide for Passian Learning
+# User guide for PassianFL

-This guide is for end users of Passian Learning.
-It assumes you have a fully working installation of Passian Learning on AWS.
+This guide is for end users of PassianFL.
+It assumes you have a fully working installation of PassianFL on AWS.

 Users may be
 - Researchers: can execute federated training